 3.1.
 Cua Lo Beach

 Cua Lo, a bustling town with a beautiful beach, is located east of Vinh city.
-Many tourists want to visit this location at least once.
+Many tourists want to visit this destination at least once.

 Nowadays, the town is a romantic getaway where visitors can relax.
 Aside from swimming, tourists in Cua Lo enjoy seafood, fishing, and tasting "muc nhat".